reisaraujo-miguel/Projeto-Web/building.md

 ## Inside the `frontend` folder, you can run several commands:

 ### npm install
-- installs all development dependencies
+- Installs all development dependencies

 ### npm start
 - Starts the development server.